cpldcpu/BitNetMCU/docs/documentation.md

 ## Optimizing training parameters

-The table below shows a set of network parameters that result in a model size close to 12kbyte for various quantization levels.
+The table below shows a set of network parameters that result in a model size close to 12 kbyte for various quantization levels.
 The number of weights in each layer was chosen to align parameter storage with int32.
 I tried to maintain the same width across all layers.

 <div align="center">